-Bequests or gifts made by will are one of the Arboretum’s most important sources of individual support.
+Bequests or gifts made by will are one of the Morris’s most important sources of individual support.
 Bequests

 can be made in the form of a specific gift of cash, securities or other property, or a percentage of the remainder of